 There are very few people who are lucky enough to escape the clutches of debt.
 There are many parents who have to bear the brunt of parental debt that includes home mortgages, student loans, credit card loans, and so on.

-This is a common story of several overworked and overburdened parents.
-This article provides a deeper insight into the concept of parental debt, and what does debt mean for kids.
+This is a familiar story of several overworked and overburdened parents.
+This article provides a more in-depth insight into the concept of parental debt, and what does debt mean for kids.

 What is parental debt?